 An easy and healthy Vanilla Candied Nuts recipe that's naturally sweetened with maple syrup instead of refined sugar.
-Simple to make and delicious for snacking, salads, topping sweet potatoes, gift-giving, etc. (Vegan, gluten-free, oil-free.)
+It's simple to make and delicious for snacking, salads, topping sweet potatoes, holiday gifts, etc. (Vegan, gluten-free, oil-free.)

 They are a bit healthier (and I think tastier) than traditional candied nuts because we omit the refined sugar.

 Ingredients for Maple Candied Nuts